 The increasingavailability of atomic-level protein derived from X-ray crystallography and NMR spectroscopy, together with advances in computational power, have ushered in a new era of powerful theoretical apporaches to study protein mechanism,s and, by extension, use a computer-aided structural approach to drug design.
 Calssical molecular dynamics calculations, in which Newton's equations of motion are solved for all atoms in the system, has emerged as an important tool for analysing protein dynamics at physiologically relevant timescales, in ways that are either very difficult or impossible to do experimentally.
 Indeed, the computer is becoming a kind of virtual microscope that can observe things not observable by any other means.
 The availability of more sophisticated parallel computer clusters and program suites will lead to simulations thatw ill be capable of examining entire processes such as polypeptide folding pathways and reaction mechanisms.
 In this review, the incipient applicationof molecular dynamics analysis of ABC (ATP-Binding Cassette) trasporters is surveyed and discussed, with particular relevance to unresolved and controversial issues.

-Jones, PM & George, AM 2005, 'Multidrug resistance in parasites: ABC transporters, P-glycoproteins and molecular modelling', International Journal For Parasitology, vol. 35, no. 5, pp. 555-566.View/Download from: UTS OPUS or Publisher's site
+Jones, PM & George, AM 2005, 'Multidrug resistance in parasites: ABC transporters, P-glycoproteins and molecular modelling', International Journal For Parasitology, vol. 35, no. 5, pp. 555-566.View/Download from: Publisher's site

 Parasitic diseases, caused by protozoa, helminths and arthropods, rank among the most important problems in human and veterinary medicine, and in agriculture, leading to debilitating sicknesses and loss of life.
 In the absence of vaccines and with the ge

-Jones, PM & George, AM 2004, 'The ABC transporter structure and mechanism: perspectives on recent research', Cellular and Molecular Life Sciences, vol. 61, pp. 682-699.View/Download from: UTS OPUS or Publisher's site
+Jones, PM & George, AM 2004, 'The ABC transporter structure and mechanism: perspectives on recent research', Cellular and Molecular Life Sciences, vol. 61, pp. 682-699.View/Download from: Publisher's site

 ATP-binding cassetee (ABC) transporters are multidomain integral membrane proteins that utilise the energy of ATP hydrolysis to translocate solutes across cellular membranes in all phyla.
 ABC transporters form one of the largest of all protein families and are central to many important biomedical phenomena, including resistance of cancers and pathogenic mocribes to drugs.
 Elucidation of the sturcture and mechanism of ABC transporters is essential to the rational design of agents to control their fuctiom.
 While a wealth of high-resolution structures of ABC proteins have been produced in recent years, many fundamental questions regarding the protein's mechanism remain unasnwered.
 I this review, we examine the recent structural data concerning ABC transporters and related proteins in te ligh of other experimental and theoretical data, and discuss these data in relation to current ideas concerning the transporters' molecular mechanism.